ACNet-AI/mcp-factory/README.md

 - [CLI Usage Guide](docs/cli-guide.md)
 - [Architecture Documentation](docs/architecture/)

-## 🤝 Contributing

-Contributions are welcome!
-Please check our contribution guidelines.

 ## 📄 License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

----

-> **Note**: This is the stable version of MCP Factory (v1.0.0), focusing on core factory functionality with full type safety and modern Python practices.